abcdw/StoneDB/src/README.md

 4. groping by
 5. Indexing using btree[5]

-However, from user's point of view our frontend was not changed.
+However, from user's point of view our frontend has not been changed.

 ## Database and Data Modeling Course Project.
 Phase  2.